Nakon Nayok is best known for its rivers and waterfalls but there are a few other attractions.

 Golf Course: The academy includes an 18-hole golf course and driving range.
 It is open to the public and there is a golf-shop and retaurant.

-You can have a go at a parachute drill by jumping down a cable slide - 50-baht.
+Others: You can have a go at a parachute drill by jumping down a cable slide - 50-baht.
+There is also a sports stadium and 25-meter swimming pool.
+There is a small waterfall at the back of the grounds.

 This archeological site is located 9km south of Nakon Nayok town.
 It is the site of an old Thai town from the Khmer period.
 It was declared a national historical site in 1935.
 It is surrounded by earthen walls and culverts with canals all around.
 Historians believe the town's people abandoned it in the 14th century AD, when they migrated to live along Nakon Nayok's waterways.